 St. Edward's University seeks to create positive social change and an environment where barriers do not hinder anyone because of any dimension of their identity.
-In order to guide our work and provide direction to our community, the following statements were developed during the 2020–2021 academic year.
+To guide our work and provide direction to our community, the following statements were developed during the 2020–2021 academic year.
 Currently, several committees and initiatives function to further the specific work required to realize this vision.

-The following vision and commitment were developed by the Diversity, Equity, and Inclusion Integration Team (DEIIT) with guidance and feedback during the process from stakeholder groups throughout the community.
-In addition, the statement as been reviewed and approved by university leadership including the president and cabinet.
+The following vision and commitment were developed by several campus leaders with guidance and feedback during the process from stakeholder groups throughout the community.
+In addition, the statement has been reviewed and approved by university leadership including the president and cabinet.

 Vision